 We don’t want to give out any false feedback, which is why we don’t make black and white comparisons.
-If the bike has entry-level components, or crappy pedals, we will point it out.
+If the bike has entry-level components or crappy pedals, we will point it out.

 - We try to keep the target audience in mind.

-When writing the reviews, we keep in mind to who the review is meant for.
+When writing our reviews, we keep in mind who the review is aimed for.
 Mountain bike reviews for sub-$500 bikes requires a different approach compared with reviews for many expensive bikes.

 - Unbiased reviews are our priority.

-However, we do need to pay to professional proofreaders who make the texts readable, as well as article and review writers, and web developers.
+However, we do need to pay to professional proofreaders who make the texts readable, as well as article and review writers and web developers.
 Plus, we are always looking for ways to improve the user experience on our site.

 “We can’t test every bike on the market thanks to time and money constraint.
 However, we can use our knowledge to provide high-quality reviews to our readers.
 We are not dependent on any bike manufacturer that could potentially sway our reviews.”